s3799570/P000075CSITCP/README.md

 ./build-s3-dist.sh $ARTIFACT_BUCKET $SOLUTION_NAME $VERSION
 ```

 > **Notes**: The _build-s3-dist_ script expects the bucket name as one of its parameters, and this value should not include the region suffix.
-In addition to that, the version parameter will be used to tag the npm packages, and therefore should be in the [Semantic Versioning format](https://semver.org/spec/v2.0.0.html).

 ### 2. Create Amazon S3 Buckets